What you need to know when planning the perfect RV Road Trip is first of all a safe route and a good plan to get to your destination easily.

 - If you have answered these questions, you should have a rough idea where you can go during your time frame, if you have a time frame of course.

-- Now that you know about the area you are going, find out what there is to do.
+- Now that you know about the area you are going to, find out what there is to do.
 Just start by googling “what to do in …” or “best things to do in …”.
 Just fill in the blank.
-TripAdvisor will give you a good idea what is going on in this area.
+TripAdvisor will give you a good idea of what is going on in this area.
 If you want to do more research, check out Pinterest.
 I am sure you will get so much information from travel bloggers that you can’t decide what to do.

 - If you are going during school holidays, consider more crowds, less available space in Campgrounds, more expenses.